mozilla-services/loads/docs/source/commands.rst

 loads-runner
 ------------

-loads-runner only mandatory argument is the *fully qualified name** (FQN) or the test method you want to call. *Fully Qualified Name* means that you provide a string that contains the package, sub packages, module, class and test name, all separated by dots - like an import statement.
+loads-runner only mandatory argument is the *fully qualified name* (FQN) of the test method you want to call. *Fully Qualified Name* means that you provide a string that contains the package, sub packages, module, class and test name, all separated by dots - like an import statement.

-For example, if your test module is called *test_server* and located in the *tests** package under the *project* package, the FQN for the *test_es* method in the *TestSite* class will be:
+For example, if your test module is called *test_server* and located in the *tests* package under the *project* package, the FQN for the *test_es* method in the *TestSite* class will be:
 **project.tests.test_server.TestSite.test_es**.